Secure Authentication & Session Architecture

 import crypto from 'crypto';

-const PEPPER = process.env.AUTH_PEPPER; // Load from KMS/HSM at runtime
+const PEPPER = Buffer.from(process.env.AUTH_PEPPER!, 'hex'); // 32-byte secret from KMS

 export async function hashPassword(plaintext: string): Promise<string> {